Are Decks a Good Investment?

 by olivares James on Jul 12, 2018

 The presence of outdoor decking always influences the resale value of the home.
 The question is whether this is an exterior home improvement worth investing in or not!
-The short answer is yes and not.
-Not a helpful answer, right?
+The short answer is yes and no. Not a helpful answer, right?
 That's because there are several variables determining whether or not decks are a good investment.
 And it's always a relation between deck building cost and resale value.
 So let's take a closer look.

 The Return of Investment of Deck Building

 The good news is that decks rank at the top of the home improvement list worth investing in.
-They have one of the highest return of investment among other home upgrades.
+They have one of the highest returns on investment among other home upgrades.
 According to the cost vs value remodeling report, the addition of a midrange wooden deck in 2018 that costs $10,950 to build will recoup about $9,065.
 That's 82.8%.
 Not bad at all.
 But don't rush to cheer just yet.
 The addition of a composite deck in 2018 that would cost $17,668 to build will only recoup $11,239.
 In other words, it will pay you back only 63.6% of the price you paid for deck construction/building.

 The Composite vs Wood Deck Paradox

-Potential buyers seem to have a clear preference to real wood decks.
-They will gladly pay more for a cedar or ipe deck but not for a composite decking.
+Potential buyers seem to have a clear preference for real wood decks.
+They will gladly pay more for a cedar or ipe deck but not for composite decking.
 That's a tad strange if you think about it.
-Given that a well-build composite deck will last approx. 25-50 years whereas natural wood decks will hold well up to 25-30 years, one would think that people would be willing to pay at least the same price for composites as they would for real wood.
+Given that a well-built composite deck will last approx. 25-50 years whereas natural wood decks will hold well up to 25-30 years, one would think that people would be willing to pay at least the same price for composites as they would for real wood.
 After all, composite decks have the advantage of being low-maintenance whereas a cedar deck will need care often.
 That's mainly due to the great difference between the appearance of the real and faux wood.
 As a matter of fact, when the composite deck building cost is higher, the resale value is lower.
 And so a deck that would initially cost you around $35,000 will only compensate 58% ROI.
 That's bad.